deliveroo/deliveroo.engineering/services.md

 | Caching data            | Redis                               |
 | Hosting                 | Amazon EC2                          |

+#### Introducing new technologies

 Adding a technology to the lists above can only be done by a consensus of the technical leads, with veto from the lead of engineering.

+To put it simply, the philosophy is:

+- Ruby is core.
+If it can be done it Ruby with reasonable performance, it should.
+- Introducing _any_ new technology in the stack must be (a) justified by use cases that cannot be covered by the existing stack, and (b) at least half the team must be trained with the new technology before it reaches production.

 #### Other technical requirements